flaviencathala/geoguessr_cheater/README.md

 Chrome extension to cheat on GeoGuessr.
-The extension show a map at the bottom of the GeoGuessr page with a marker set on the right position.
+The extension sets the marker on the right position when clicking on the map.